pahuang-96485/4deil6davo-04042025/README.md

 ### 1. Prerequisites
 Before running the n8n chatbot:

-1. Qdrant Vector Store account and API key
+- Qdrant Vector Store account and API key
-2. LLM API key
+- LLM API key

 ### 2. Build the Docker image
 'Preprocess_Evaluation.ipynb' is a notebook that performs the following workflow:
-1. Loads user-selected PDF files
+a.
+Loads user-selected PDF files
-2. Preprocesses extracted text
+b.
+Preprocesses extracted text
-3. Performs embedding, clustering, and classification
+c.
+Performs embedding, clustering, and classification
-4. Conducts evaluation and error analysis
+d.
+Conducts evaluation and error analysis

 'n8n_bot_project.json' is an n8n workflow file.
 You can run it using:
 - The n8n.io platform (requires paid subscription)